saimonh3/wp-docker-compose/README.md

 # WordPress Docker Compose
-A docker compose file for serving WordPress
 ---
 # How to use the WP CLI
-docker-compose run --rm wpcli plugin list
+`docker-compose run --rm wpcli plugin list`